lihuate/install-opencv/README.md

 * `cd ~/install-opencv/scripts`
 * Edit `config.sh` and make changes as needed
 * Edit `install-opencv.sh` and change version as needed.
 VideoCapture is leaking memory in OpenCV 4.0.0-dev with RTSP using FFMPEG and
 RTSP using GStreamer pipeline.
-OpenCV 3.4.1-dev leaks with FFMPEG, but works with GStreamer.
+OpenCV 3.4.1-dev leaks with FFMPEG, and a slow leak with GStreamer.
 My mjpegclient continues to work fine.
 * `sudo nohup ./install.sh &`
     * Use `top` to monitor until build completes